sebastienrousseau/shokunin/README.md

 ### Command Line Interface (CLI)

-The `Shokunin (職人) Static Site Generator` library runs in a Terminal window and can be used to generate a static website.
+The `Shokunin Static Site Generator` library runs in a Terminal window and can be used to generate a static website.

-Here’s the first command you can enter in your Terminal window to run `Shokunin (職人) Static Site Generator`:
+Here’s the first command you can enter in your Terminal window to run `Shokunin Static Site Generator`:

 ```shell
 ssg  --new=mysite --content=content --template=template --output=output --serve=public